Skip to contents

 ACI can be calculated using disaggregated data and individual-level data.
 Subgroups in disaggregated data are weighted according to their population share, while individuals are weighted by sample weight in the case of data from surveys.

-The calculation of ACI is based on a ranking of the whole population from the most-disadvantaged subgroup (at rank 0) to the most-advantaged subgroup (at rank 1), which is inferred from the ranking and size of the subgroups.
+The calculation of ACI is based on a ranking of the whole population from the most disadvantaged subgroup (at rank 0) to the most advantaged subgroup (at rank 1), which is inferred from the ranking and size of the subgroups.
 ACI can be calculated as twice the covariance between the health indicator and the relative rank.
 Given the relationship between covariance and ordinary least squares regression, ACI can be obtained from a regression of a transformation of the health variable of interest on the relative rank.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+For more information on this inequality measure see Schlotheuber (2022) below.

-Interpretation: The larger the absolute value of ACI, the higher the level of inequality.
-For favourable indicators, positive values indicate a concentration of the indicator among the advantaged, while negative values indicate a concentration of the indicator among the disadvantaged.
-For adverse indicators, it is the reverse: positive values indicate a concentration of the indicator among the disadvantaged, while negative values indicate a concentration of the indicator among the advantaged.
-ACI is zero if there is no inequality.
+Interpretation: ACI is 0 if there is no inequality.
+The larger the absolute value of ACI, the higher the level of inequality.
+Positive values indicate a concentration of the indicator among advantaged subgroups, and negative values indicate a concentration of the indicator among disadvantaged subgroups.

 Type of summary measure: Complex; absolute; weighted